Environmental issues top worries for those heading to Davos

 The annual gathering of the business and political elites in Davos can help in that process, he said, as it assembles “the influencers from the sectors that have to work together.”

+Adrian Monck, the WEF’s managing director, defended his organization’s stance when it came to climate issues.
+He noted that most people who go to Davos go up the mountain from Zurich by train.
+He also pointed out that the WEF has carbon-offsetting programs and that biofuels are available at Zurich Airport to those who opt to jet into Davos.

+“It is something we take very seriously,” he told a press briefing in London.
+“There is nothing worse than an organization identifying a risk and doing nothing about it.”

-U.S. President Donald Trump, who has taken a more unilateralist approach to international issues than his predecessors, is scheduled to turn up at Davos and deliver a speech as well as meet business leaders.
+U.S. President Donald Trump, who has taken a more unilateralist approach to international issues than his predecessors, is likely to be the main point of interest next week.
+As well as delivering a speech, he is set to meet business leaders.